 Independent Contractors & Overtime

 Some workers do not qualify to receive overtime pay.
 Included in these are independent contractors.
 Some employers attempt to dodge paying overtime to employees by misclassifying them as independent contractors when they are not.
 However, under California law, you are considered an employee unless your employer has specifically proven that you are an independent contractor.
-If you believe you have been misclassified in this way, Kingsley & Kingsley Lawyers can review your situation to determine whether you should be properly classified and receive the overtime pay you were denied.
+If you believe you have been misclassified in this way, Kingsley and Kingsley Employment Lawyers can review your situation to determine whether you should be properly classified and receive the overtime pay you were denied.
+Let our Wage and Hour Lawyers in Los Angeles help you better understand your rights.
+Schedule a free consultation today to get help now.

 Employees Who Are Exempt From Receiving Overtime Compensation